Committee Advances Bipartisan Legislation to Strengthen Career and Technical Education

 “Strengthening and advancing high-quality CTE programs across the country is a priority for our Committee and I am pleased that we worked together to advance this bipartisan legislation,” said Vice Ranking Member Suzanne Bonamici (OR-01).
 “This important legislation will improve CTE programs that help close the skills gap, engage historically underrepresented students, and create more avenues to higher education and good-paying careers.
 I remain concerned that the bill rolls back the Department of Education’s fundamental responsibility to hold states accountable for improving ineffective programs, and I will continue to look for opportunities to address this issue as this bill moves through the legislative process.”

-The Strengthening Career and Technical Education for the 21st Century Act builds on recent reforms to K-12 education and the workforce development system.
+The Strengthening Career and Technical Education for the 21st Century Act build on recent reforms to K-12 education and the workforce development system.
 The bipartisan legislation will improve current CTE policies to help more Americans gain the knowledge and skills they need to succeed in the workforce.
 Specifically, the legislation will:

 - Provide states more flexibility in the use of federal resources in response to changes in education and the economy.